Jak X: Combat Racing

-Jak X: Combat Racing (known as simply Jak X in PAL regions) is a 2005 vehicular combat video game developed by Naughty Dog and published by Sony Computer Entertainment for the PlayStation 2 console.
-It is the fourth installment in the Jak and Daxter series.
-The plot follows protagonist Jak and his allies who, after having been poisoned, must partake in a championship of the fictional sport of "combat racing" in an effort to obtain an antidote.
+Jak X: Combat Racing (Note: Known in Europe and Oceania as simply Jak X) is a 2005 vehicular combat video game developed by Naughty Dog and published by Sony Computer Entertainment for the PlayStation 2 (PS2).
+A spin-off following Jak 3 (2004), it follows protagonist Jak and his allies who, after being poisoned, must compete in a combat racing championship to obtain an antidote.

 The gameplay differs from previous installments in the series, focusing on arcade racing rather than action-adventure gameplay.
-However, the driving mechanics of the game were modeled after the previous entry in the series, Jak 3.
+The driving mechanics of the game were modeled after the previous entry in the series, Jak 3.
 Furthermore, Combat Racing was the first Jak and Daxter game to feature a multiplayer mode, with the second being Daxter.
 In 2017, the game was re-released for the PlayStation 4, alongside Jak and Daxter: The Precursor Legacy, Jak II, and Jak 3, all of which later became available on PlayStation 5 through backwards compatibility.